-A related paper written by Minka et al. (2020), “TrueSkill 2: An improved Bayesian skill rating system”, presents “TrueSkill2, a collection of model changes to TrueSkill as well as a new system for estimating model parameters”.
+A related paper written by Minka et al. (2020), “TrueSkill 2: An improved Bayesian skill rating system,” presents “TrueSkill2, a collection of model changes to TrueSkill as well as a new system for estimating model parameters”.
 The improved method gives significantly more accurate skill ratings than the original TrueSkill method, reflected by a variety of indicators to a game studio.

 Minka’s paper begins by illustrating a set of top priority of qualities needed by a modern game studio, then continues with what TrueSkill model has satisfied and what has not.
 Following this is the detail of the classic TrueSkill model.
 TrueSkill 2 is modified in certain ways to meet the requirement omitted by the classic TrueSkill model.
 The various requirements, or in other words, assumptions of the model, is vital for the theory of the paper to hold.
 Rigorous explanations on the validity of assumptions are vital as well.